Two-Faced Animals: Diprosopus or Craniofacial Duplication

 Humans With Two Faces

 Diprosopus occurs in other animals besides cats.
 It's a rare and curious condition, so it usually makes news headlines when it's discovered.
 As in cats, all or only part of the face may be duplicated.

 Sadly, humans can experience cranofacial duplication as well, though the condition seems to be rarer in humans than in other animals.
 Babies with diprosopus are usually stillborn or die shortly after birth.
-One person alive today is an exception, however.
+At least one person is an exception, however.
 Tres Johnson of Missouri has partial craniofacial duplication and celebrated his thirteenth birthday in 2017.
 I haven't seen any more recent reports about him.
 I hope he's doing well.

 Classification of Duplication Problems